Tom and Jerry (2021 American film): Plot

-In a world co-populated by humans and cartoon animals, Tom Cat, who dreams of becoming a pianist, moves to Manhattan and buskes in Central Park, while Jerry Mouse is in search of a new home.
-After Tom's keyboard is destroyed in an altercation, he chases Jerry, but accidentally tackles a young woman named Kayla Forester, causing her to lose her job.
-Down on her luck, Kayla wants to prove her talents and looks for a position at New York's fanciest hotel, the Royal Gate, where Jerry moves in and Tom fails to break in.
+A cat named Tom, who dreams of being a jazz pianist, moves to Manhattan and buskes in Central Park, while a brown mouse named Jerry is in search of a new home.
+After Tom's piano is destroyed in an altercation, and Tom is exposed as a fraud and a regular cat playing the piano by the residents in Central Park all because of Jerry's antics, he chases Jerry, but accidentally tackles a young woman named Kayla Forester, causing her to lose her job.
+Down on her luck, Kayla wants to prove her talents and looks for a position at the city's fanciest hotel, the Royal Gate, where Jerry moves in and Tom fails to break in.
 Kayla, with a stolen resume, is hired to help plan a high-profile wedding and gets a tour of the hotel, while Jerry's usual antics involve stealing food and items to ramp up his new home, and Tom plans more strategies to enter the hotel and capture Jerry.

-Local celebrities Preeta Mehta and her fiancé Ben are greeted, as they arrive, along with their pets Spike and Toots.
+Local celebrities Preeta Mehta and her fiancé Ben are greeted, as they arrive, along with their pet bulldog Spike and cat Toots.
 All, except for Spike, are unaware of Jerry stealing from Preeta's handbag.
 As the couple and their pets are escorted to their room, Jerry's presence is revealed, which puts the wedding and the hotel at risk.
-Kayla offers to catch Jerry, but fails and realizes that he'll be hard to catch.
+Kayla offers to catch Jerry, but fails and realizes that he will be hard to catch.
 After many failed attempts, Tom successfully enters the hotel, and his ensuing chase after Jerry wrecks a hotel room.
-Due to noise complaints, Kayla comes to check, but she befriends Tom, due to their shared goal of catching Jerry.
-Owner Mr. Dubros hires Tom to exterminate Jerry, while Tom and Kayla's boss Terence threatens to fire them if Tom can't catch Jerry.
+Due to noise complaints, Kayla comes to check and befriends Tom, due to their shared goal of catching Jerry.
+The hotel's owner and general manager Mr. Dubros hires Tom to exterminate Jerry, while Tom and Kayla's boss Terence threatens to fire them if Tom cannot catch Jerry.